 Some gift registries offer “completion” programs that give you a discount on items that are left on your registry after the wedding.
 Find out about this and other perks, as well as the return policy, when choosing where to register in Canada.

 How to tell guests where you’re registered?

 It seems that attitudes and rules about many things are in flux these days, and the realm of wedding gifts is no exception.
 So when it comes to the question of how to inform your guests that you’re registered and where, there is no longer a hard-and-fast answer.
 Traditionally, discretion is paramount: if yours will be a very formal occasion with lots of your parents’ friends, for instance, you mustn’t mention your gift registry in your wedding invitations (or other written communications).
 If you’re being more casual about things (and can be sure your guests will be down with it), you might include registry info in your save-the-date cards, for example.
 One popular option is to include the URL of your wedding website on invitations, etc., and have your wedding registry information and link(s) posted there.
 In any case, people will just ask – you, or your parents, or members of your family or wedding party, so make sure everyone has the deets.

 A few words on wedding registry etiquette

 Always remember that it’s a tremendous privilege to receive wedding gifts.
 It’s not your right to receive them, nor your guests’ obligation to give them.
 And it’s certainly not a tit-for-tat proposition: do not keep score (that is, don’t expect a guest to give you a gift whose value is at least equal to what you paid for their meal at the reception).
-Only a “bridezilla” would deem a gift insufficient and embarrass or shame the giver, or call out someone for not giving a gift at all; don’t be that person!
+One should never deem a gift insufficient and embarrass or shame the giver, or call out someone for not giving a gift at all; don’t be that person!
 We also suggest that you take note of these wedding registry don’ts.